The Loan Market Association Transparency Guidelines

 The LMA Guidelines

-The potential for a lack of parity of information between lenders could provide the party holding better information with an advantage when determining whether or not to enter into a trade.
+The potential for a lack of parity of information between lenders could provide the party holding better information with an advantage when determining whether to enter into a trade.
 In view of this, in June 2011, the LMA published the LMA Guidelines on transparency and the use of information in the secondary loan market (the LMA Guidelines).
 The LMA Guidelines were amended in November 2012.
 No further amendments have been made since this date.

 The LMA Guidelines seek to provide the LMA’s view of best practice when determining whether it is appropriate to enter into a trade.
 According to the LMA’s press release issued in 2011, the aim of the LMA Guidelines is to ‘promote high standards of integrity by loan market participants in the context of the loan market as a whole’.